khaledrakhisi/Cinemaze/README.md

   - Run `yarn test` to execute the unit tests.
 - E2E Test
   - Run `cy` to execute the e2e test.

+Test files are modular make.
+It means every test file is beside the main file or component.

 ## Help